Fourth wall: Television

 On television, the fourth wall has broken throughout the history of the medium.

-Fourth wall breakage is common in comedy, and is used frequently by Bugs Bunny and other characters in Looney Tunes and other later animated shows, as well as the live-action 1960s sketch comedy of Monty Python's Flying Circus, which the troupe also brought to their feature films.
+Fourth wall breakage is common in comedy, and is frequently used in animated television shows, adapting its use in theatrical cartoons to television in programs such as Hanna-Barbera's The Yogi Bear Show.
+It is also prominently used in the live-action 1960s sketch comedy of Monty Python's Flying Circus, which the troupe also brought to their feature films.
 With animated characters, this typically involves pretending that the characters are played by real actors, rather than acknowledging their true nature as animated drawings.
 George Burns regularly broke the fourth wall on The George Burns and Gracie Allen Show (1950).

-Another convention of breaking the fourth wall is often seen on mockumentary sitcoms, including The Office.
-Mockumentary shows that break the fourth wall poke fun at the documentary genre with the intention of increasing the satiric tone of the show.
-Characters in The Office directly speak to the audience during interview sequences.
-Characters are removed from the rest of the group to speak and reflect on their experiences.
-The person behind the camera, the interviewer, is also referenced when the characters gaze and speak straight to the camera.
-The interviewer, however, is only indirectly spoken to and remains hidden.
-This technique, when used in shows with complex genres, serves to heighten the comic tone of the show while also proving that the camera itself is far from a passive onlooker.
+Another convention often discussed as a form of breaking the fourth wall is seen in mockumentary sitcoms, including The Office.
+In such shows, characters may speak directly to the documentary camera during interview sequences, or acknowledge the presence of an unseen interviewer.
+However, because the camera crew and interview situation may be part of the fictional documentary frame, looking at or speaking to the camera does not always function as a conventional break from the fiction.
+Characters in The Office are removed from the rest of the group to speak and reflect on their experiences, while the interviewer remains hidden or only indirectly acknowledged.
+This technique parodies documentary conventions, heightens the comic tone, and makes the camera an active presence rather than a passive observer.

 Another approach to breaking the fourth wall is through a central narrator character who is part of the show's events, but at times speaks directly to the audience.
 For example, Francis Urquhart in the British TV drama series House of Cards, To Play the King and The Final Cut addresses the audience several times during each episode, giving the viewer comments on his own actions on the show.
 The same technique is also used, though less frequently, in the American adaptation of House of Cards by main character Frank Underwood.